How To Impress Investors To Buy Your Business (Or Finance It)

 Sellers often make statements such as, "If the price is right, we will consider selling".
 Or, "We'll sell if we get a good offer".

 But this has the opposite effect.
 It tells buyers that you are not a committed seller.
-It screams to them that they should not invest time and money to investigate this opportunity because you probably have unrealistic expectations.
-Unless they come up with a figure that ridiculously over-values your company, you won't sell.
+It screams to them that they should not invest time and money to investigate this opportunity because you probably have unrealistic expectations and that unless they come up with a figure that ridiculously over-values your company, you won't sell.

 They'll move on.
 There are other fish in the sea.